William Stewart McKnight was born in 1898 near Dawson, Fayette County, PA, the son of Charles and Keziah (Stimmell) McKnight.

 As a widower, Bob serves as honor guard for funerals and parades with the American Legion and is the only member of the U.S.S.
 Pittsburgh Association to attend every reunion for 37 years held all over the country.
 He also visits the Bullskin Township Senior Citizens and Brownfield Community Center weekly, and frequents many local clubs of which he is a member.

-Daughter Vicki Yvonne McKnight (1950-living) married Rudolph Shaffer Anderson (1946-2010) in 1969, when she was 19 and he 23.
+Daughter Vicki Yvonne McKnight (1950-living) was born in 1950.
+She married Rudolph Shaffer Anderson (1946-2010) in 1969, when she was 19 and he 23.
+He was the son of Rudolph and Dorothea Anderson.
 They lived in various places in the Monongahela River Valley over the years, where Rudy worked at Allenport Steel Mill until his retirement.
 In retirement, they made their home in Martins Ferry, Belmont County, OH.
 At the age of 64, Rudy passed away on Oct.
 3, 2010.
 Vicki still lives in Charleroi and has worked at Wal Mart quite a few years, a job she enjoys.

 Son James "David" McKnight (1956-living) was born in 1956.
 He married Karen Conn (1957-living) in 1972, when he was 16 and she 15.
 Sadly, their first child Jennifer Lynn died at birth in 1973.
 The couple produced two more sons -- Jeffrey Allen McKnight and Kevin David McKnight.
 They moved to the Orange, TX area in 1979, and they and their families remain there to this date.
-Dave and Karen decided to split (year unknown ) and both remarried.
-Neither 2nd marriage resulted in any more children.
+Dave and Karen decided to separate and divorce (year unknown), and both remarried, him to Selena.
+Neither of their second marriages resulted in any more children.
 Dave worked for many chemical companies from 1979 to present.
-Dave was also heavily involved in coaching his sons and others in various sports.
+He was also heavily involved in coaching his sons and others in various sports.
+David and Selena resided in 2021 in Laporte, TX.